TRF Exclusive Interview with Zohrab Markarian, Jordanian Royal Photographer

 ZM: [It is a] Very, very important mission for the photographer; my love to King Hussein showed in the photos that reflects in the press.
 It’s a three way – photo-King-press.
 I say you have to love what you do to show [that] in your work, and I loved King Hussein, till now my photos make all Jordanians admire him even after thirteen years, for me he will always live in my heart and soul.

-Tagged Interview, King Hussein, Zohrab Markarian.
+Tagged Interview, King Hussein of Jordan, Zohrab Markarian.